 As trauma survivors we all know what it's like to be triggered by reminders of danger from the past.
 But do we know what our joy triggers are?
 And how does paying attention to what we enjoy help turn down our sensitivity to danger?

 Sometimes life doesn't go to plan.
-In this blog, Carolyn discusses the circumstances that led her back into therapy, the return of dissociative parts of the personality, and how she’s rising again after being knocked (and literally falling) down.
+In this article I relate the circumstances that led me back into therapy and how I'm rising again after being knocked (and literally falling) down.

 Trauma focuses our brain on danger based on the ‘there-and-then’, and one of the hardest, but most helpful, things to do is to be able to just notice and be curious about our present experience in the ‘here-and-now’.
-In this blog post Carolyn talks about her experience of learning to do this.
+In this blog post I talk about my experience of learning to do this.

 ‘If I could just get over it, I would,’ I say, and I’m trying not to sound irritated or hurt but I’m not quite sure what emotion my face is displaying and my throat is tight and my fists are clenched and really I’d rather not be here, and neither am I convinced that I’m a good enough actor to hide all of this.

 It’s scary to think you’ve ‘gone mad’.
 It’s scary to think you have some serious, incurable ‘mental illness’.
 It’s scary to not understand what on earth is going on in your brain.
 And perhaps what’s even scarier is finding out that what is ‘wrong’ with you has a name: dissociative identity disorder.